- Types of Aid

 The Columbia Business School Board China & India Fellowships are awarded to incoming students who exhibit exceptional academic and professional promise.
 The board is composed of nearly 100 accomplished men and women — each a global leader in one of a wide range of industries, from financial services to manufacturing to technology to the arts.
 The Columbia Business School Fellowship awards students from both China & India each year and the funds are renewable for the second year.

 Meyer Feldberg Distinguished Fellowship Program

 In honor of Professor Meyer Feldberg’s ’65 15-year tenure as dean of Columbia Business School, several alumni and supporters of the School established a fellowship program to uphold his continued tradition of leadership.
 Each year, the Fellowship is given to select incoming students who have demonstrated extraordinary leadership potential, as well as academic excellence.
-Ambitious and energetic, these entering students will have a proven record of success in areas as diverse as entrepreneurship, finance, military, and social enterprise.
 Selection as a Feldberg Fellow provides full tuition and lifelong membership in a distinguished group of similarly driven students, alumni, and donors.
 Sponsors of the Meyer Feldberg Distinguished Fellowship Program

 R. C. Kopf Global Fellowships